NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/_index.md

 ## Use The API

 We recommend that you use our dashboard to configure your identity providers.
-However, if you would like to use the [Cloudflare API](https://api.cloudflare.com/), each of the identity provider topics covered here include an example API configuration snippet as well.
+However, if you would like to use the [Khulnasoft API](https://api.Khulnasoft.com/), each of the identity provider topics covered here include an example API configuration snippet as well.